naveenkumarbv66/Schedit-Assignment/README.md

 - **Skill Requirements**: Update required skills as job requirements evolve
 - **Staffing Changes**: Adjust minimum staffing levels based on business needs
 - **Corrections**: Fix mistakes in shift details without deleting and recreating

+## 👥 Employee Management Feature

+### Overview

+The app provides comprehensive employee management capabilities, allowing you to create, edit, and delete employees with full data integrity.
+When an employee is deleted, all related shift assignments are automatically removed to maintain database consistency.

+### How to Create an Employee

+1. **Navigate to Employees Screen**
+   - Open the Employees screen from the main navigation
+   - Tap the "+" (Add) icon in the top-right corner

+2. **Fill in Employee Details**
+   - **Name**: Employee's full name (required)
+   - **Skills**: Comma-separated list of skills (e.g., "Cashier, Supervisor, Barista")
+   - **Employment Type**: Select Full-time or Part-time from dropdown
+   - **Max Daily Hours**: Maximum hours per day (default: 8)
+   - **Max Weekly Hours**: Maximum hours per week (default: 40)

+3. **Save Employee**
+   - Tap "Save" to create the employee
+   - The employee will appear in the employees list immediately

+### How to Edit an Employee

+1. **Navigate to Employee Details**
+   - Open the Employees screen
+   - Tap on any employee card to view details

+2. **Open Edit Dialog**
+   - Tap the "Edit" icon in the top-right corner, OR
+   - Tap the "Edit Employee" button in the employee detail screen

+3. **Modify Employee Information**
+   - Update any field: name, skills, employment type, or hour limits
+   - All fields are pre-filled with current values

+4. **Save Changes**
+   - Review all changes
+   - Tap "Save" to apply updates
+   - Changes are reflected immediately

+### How to Delete an Employee

+1. **Navigate to Employee Details**
+   - Open the Employees screen
+   - Tap on any employee card to view details

+2. **Delete the Employee**
+   - Tap the "Delete" button (red button)
+   - A confirmation dialog will appear showing:
+     - Employee name
+     - Number of shift assignments that will be removed
+     - Warning that the action cannot be undone

+3. **Confirm Deletion**
+   - Review the information in the dialog
+   - Tap "Delete" to confirm or "Cancel" to abort
+   - Upon confirmation, the employee and all assignments are permanently deleted
+   - You'll be automatically navigated back to the employees list

+### Data Integrity & Cascade Deletion

+The app ensures complete data integrity when managing employees:

+- **Automatic Assignment Cleanup**: All `ShiftAssignment` records for the deleted employee are automatically removed
+- **No Orphaned Data**: Database foreign key constraints with `CASCADE` ensure no orphaned assignment records remain
+- **Shift Safety**: Shift records are never deleted - only the assignment relationship is removed
+- **Other Employees Unaffected**: Deleting one employee does not affect other employees or their assignments

+### Employee Fields

+- **Name**: Full name of the employee (required, unique identifier)
+- **Skills**: List of skills the employee possesses (used for shift assignment validation)
+- **Employment Type**:
+  - Full-time: Typically 40 hours/week
+  - Part-time: Flexible hours
+- **Max Daily Hours**: Maximum hours the employee can work in a single day
+- **Max Weekly Hours**: Maximum hours the employee can work in a week

+### Validation & Business Rules

+- **Name Required**: Employee name cannot be empty
+- **Hours Validation**: Daily and weekly hours must be greater than 0
+- **Skill Matching**: When assigning to shifts, employee must have all required skills
+- **Hour Limits**: System enforces daily and weekly hour limits when assigning shifts
+- **No Double-Booking**: Employee cannot be assigned to overlapping shifts

+### Technical Implementation

+- **Repository Layer**: `insertEmployee()`, `updateEmployee()`, `deleteEmployee()` methods
+- **Database**: Room's `@Update` and `@Delete` annotations with CASCADE foreign keys
+- **UI Layer**: Form validation prevents invalid data entry
+- **State Management**: ViewModel automatically reloads employee list after operations
+- **Cascade Deletion**: Foreign key constraint ensures automatic cleanup of assignments

+### Use Cases

+- **Onboarding**: Add new employees to the system
+- **Skill Updates**: Update employee skills as they gain new qualifications
+- **Employment Changes**: Change employment type (full-time to part-time or vice versa)
+- **Hour Adjustments**: Modify hour limits based on employee availability or contract changes
+- **Employee Offboarding**: Remove employees who are no longer with the organization
+- **Data Corrections**: Fix mistakes in employee information without deleting and recreating

 ## 📋 Shift Templates Feature